Salvation Army programs in Oklahoma City.

 Christmas Assistance may be offered for qualified clients.
 They will need to register with the Social Services Department, and the application period usually starts during October.
 A case worker will determine your eligibility to participate in the Salvation Army Christmas food and gift program.
 If found to be qualified, all registered children from low income families will receive mesh stockings that will be filled with small gifts.
 Most of the gifts and toys provided to children will be passed out from the Angel Tree program.
 Note that Senior Citizens are also eligible to receive Christmas gifts through the Angel Tree services that is overseen by the Oklahoma City Salvation Army.

-The Senior Transportation Department can help people get around to centers or meals sites.
-The agency provides buses that operate Monday through Friday, and drivers (many of whom are volunteers) will pick up senior citizens across Oklahoma County and transport them to Senior Centers, food pantries or Congregate Meal Sites for socialization, a hot meal, and various other activities.
+The Salvation Army Senior as well as Disabled Transportation Department can help people get around to centers or meals sites.
+The agency provides buses that operate Monday through Friday, and drivers (many of whom are volunteers) will pick up senior citizens across Oklahoma County and transport them.
+Locations for the elderly and disabled include Senior Centers in Oklahoma County, food pantries or Congregate Meal Sites for socialization, a hot meal, and various other activities.
+There is also referrals to other financial services, and find more programs that help the disabled.

 Another form of transportation is provided by Shopping Shuttles.
 This service can provide needed transportation services for the elderly and senior citizens in the community.
 Similar to above in that drivers pick up seniors at their residence, senior housing, congregate meal sites, or even a senior center and the driver will bring them shopping for needed essentials.